Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Ndaziramiyep/README.md

 Open a command prompt or Git Bash and configure your Git identity: arduino
 Copy code
-git config --global user.name "Your Name" git config --global user.email "your.email@example.com" Create a GitHub Account:
+git config --global user.name
+git config --global user.email
+Create a GitHub Account:

 Go to GitHub and create an account.